wesleyr6/react-movies/README.md

 # React Movies Project
-This is a create react app using (react + redux) built in React 16.8
+This is a create react app with `react` and `redux` built in React 16.8

-## Goals
+## Goal
-Get movies, get movies details and search for movies.
+Allow us to get movies, get movies details and search for movies.

-## REST APIs
+## REST API
 [themoviedb](https://www.themoviedb.org/documentation/api)

 ## React Pattern
 ESLint using Airbnb styleguide

 ## Styles
-`sass`
+`sass` without any frameworks

 ## Middlewares
 `redux-thunk` and `redux-logger`